Viitorul: 1916 closure and 1918 revival

-In a 17 October piece, Viitorul discussed the war as one of national liberation: "We, the Romanians, do not covet for foreign land, neither do we aim, as our enemies do, to invade and submit other peoples.
+On 17 October 1916, Viitorul discussed the war as one of national liberation: "We, the Romanians, do not covet for foreign land, neither do we aim, as our enemies do, to invade and submit other peoples.
 We only want to free our brothers from bondage".
 It covered the Romanian incursion into Transylvania with a measure of optimism: it declared the counteroffensive, whereby the enemy broke into the Romanian Carpathians, as a temporary setback, while announcing that the Romanians "are [still] learning how to wage a war".
 It reassured public opinion, including "some capitalists from the neutral countries", that Romania's oil industry was not threatened with destruction, and also that government was increasing the weapons' supply.

 The paper's inaugural series ended once the Central Powers had stormed into much of Romania-proper, ultimately reaching Bucharest and settling in as the occupier of most Romanian regions.
 The government relocated to Iași, and was followed there by many in the literary field and in the political press.
 Duca, alongside Viitorul colleagues such as Hasnaș, joined the editorial staff of a local PNL journal, Mișcarea.
 The situation was only reversed by the September 1918 campaigns; the renewed association with the Entente also led to the fall of the Marghiloman cabinet, which had been mandated with appeasing the Central Powers.
 A second series of Viitorul was put out from 2 November 1918.
 It was reopened at roughly the same time as another Ententist paper, Universul, and coincided with crowds storming into the offices of a Germanophile paper, Steagul; immediately after, it became noted for its "violent attack" against Alexandru Tzigara-Samurcaș, who had been leader of the police forces answering to the German occupiers.
 It also targeted biologist Grigore Antipa, who had supplied food for the German Army, as a "friend of our enemies", "the embodiment of a perfidious acolyte".
 Some time later, it began circulating a claim that Marghiloman had negotiated with the head German occupier, August von Mackensen, to ensure that Mackensen could withdraw from Romania; this and other allegations prompted Marghiloman to refer to the newspaper editors as "bandits" and libelers.